syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.MVC/visual-studio-integration/check-for-updates.md

 # Check for Updates in ASP.NET MVC Application

-Syncfusion<sup style="font-size:70%">&reg;</sup> provides the check for update extensions to find latest version of essential release was available, if it was available then provide option update most recent version of the Essential Studio&reg; release.
+Syncfusion<sup style="font-size:70%">&reg;</sup> provides the check for update extensions to find latest version of essential release was available, if it was available then provide option update most recent version of the Essential Studio<sup style="font-size:70%">&reg;</sup> release.
 So that, you always get the latest features, fixes, and improvements by installing the latest version.

 N> The Syncfusion<sup style="font-size:70%">&reg;</sup> Check for updates is available from v17.1.0.32.